Multigrade Neural Network Approximation: Conclusion

 \section{Conclusion}

 In this work, we establish a rigorous theoretical foundation for MGDL as a structured error refinement framework within function approximation theory.
-By formulating the grade-wise training process in operator-theoretic terms, we identify explicit structural conditions under which a fixed-width multigrade \ReLU{} architecture achieves strict residual contraction at every grade and converges uniformly to the target function.
-These results provide a constructive and transparent explanation of how approximation accuracy can be progressively enhanced with depth through controlled, hierarchical residual updates.
+By formulating the grade-wise training process in operator-theoretic terms, we identify explicit structural conditions under which a fixed-width multigrade \ReLU{} architecture \begin{colorenv} achieves pointwise residual domination, strict \(L^p\) residual decrease at each nontrivial grade for $p\in [1,\infty)$, and uniform convergence to the target function. \end{colorenv} These results provide a constructive and transparent explanation of how approximation accuracy can be progressively enhanced with depth through controlled, hierarchical residual updates.

 Our analysis positions MGDL as a principled alternative to conventional end-to-end training.
 Rather than optimizing all layers simultaneously, MGDL resolves approximation error via a sequence of monotone refinements, thereby reducing adverse nonconvex interactions and elucidating the functional role of depth in deep neural networks.
 The resulting theoretical guarantees not only complement existing empirical observations but also connect MGDL to classical concepts in approximation theory and hierarchical modeling.